-The role of faith leaders in fighting human trafficking, and especially in providing rehabilitative assistance to trafficking survivors, should not be underestimated and cannot be overstated.
-I consequently raised trafficking with Archbishop Tadeusz Kondrusiewicz of Minsk-Mohilev; Cardinal Peter Turkson, Papal Prefect of the Dicastery for Integral Human Development; Archbishop Christophe Pierre of the Apostolic Nuncio to the United States; and Cardinal Christoph Schonborn, Archbishop of Vienna; and Bishop Edward Hiiboro Kussala of South Sudan.
+The role of faith leaders in educating adherents to recognize trafficking, preventing trafficking in displaced communities, and especially in providing rehabilitative assistance to trafficking survivors, should not be underestimated and cannot be overstated.
+I consequently raised trafficking with Archbishop Tadeusz Kondrusiewicz of Minsk-Mohilev; Cardinal Peter Turkson, Papal Prefect of the Dicastery for Integral Human Development; Archbishop Christophe Pierre of the Apostolic Nuncio to the United States; and Cardinal Luis Antonio Tagle of Manila.

-Supplementary Item: Preventing Child Sexual Exploitation Online Through Advances in Technology
+Minsk Supplementary Item Adopted by OSCE PA: Preventing Child Sexual Exploitation Online Through Advances in Technology

-My supplementary item this year, Preventing Child Sexual Exploitation Online Through Advances in Technology, highlights three major ways that the internet is fueling sex trafficking-and the ways we can fight back with technology and law.
+I am pleased to report that my supplementary item in the Minsk OSCE PA Annual Session, Preventing Child Sexual Exploitation Online Through Advances in Technology, was adopted with near-unanimous support.
+The supplementary item highlights three major ways that the internet is fueling sex trafficking-and the ways we can fight back with technology and law.